urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/subscriptions.md

 (i.e. it's a return rather than a function call), so if you recall the discussion of ducts, a layer gets popped off the duct rather than added to it.
-This is why no wire is needed for the move -- we can get no response to it.
+This is why no wire is needed for the move -- we won't receive anything in response to it.

-Anyhow, there's two functions inside the `|_`.
+Anyways, there're two functions inside the `|_`.
 We already know when `++poke-noun` is called.  `++peer` is called when someone tries to subscribe to our app.
 Of course, you don't just subscribe to an app; you subscribe to a path on that app.
 This